 With the possible exception of Cape Town's gourmet restaurants or Durban's famous curry houses, few people think of South Africa as a culinary destination.
 In reality, however, the South African palate is both exciting and diverse, influenced by the necessities of life in the bush, and by the culinary heritage of its many different cultures.

 Influences and Ingredients

 South Africa is a nation with 11 official languages, and countless different peoples and traditions.
 In addition, its colonial history means that over the centuries, it has seen an influx of other cultures from Britain and The Netherlands to Germany, Portugal, India, and Indonesia.
 Each of these cultures has left its mark on South African cooking, creating a rich tapestry of techniques and flavors.

-South Africa is blessed with a generous climate, fertile soil and teeming seas, all of which provide the fabulous ingredients needed to realise its unique cuisine.
-Be prepared for generous proportions and large quantities of high quality meat - although seafood is a speciality in some areas and many South African restaurants are surprisingly accommodating towards vegetarians.
+South Africa is blessed with a generous climate, fertile soil, and teeming seas, all of which provide the fabulous ingredients needed to realize its unique cuisine.
+Be prepared for generous proportions and large quantities of high quality meat—although seafood is a specialty in some areas and many South African restaurants are surprisingly accommodating towards vegetarians.

 Many South African staples will be unfamiliar to first time visitors and often it can be difficult to negotiate menus written in local slang.
 In this article, we've put together an A-Z list to help you understand what you're ordering.
 It is by no means definitive but covers a few of the key terms you need to know before embarking on a culinary tour of South Africa.

 An A-Z Guide

 Amasi: Fermented milk that tastes like sour cottage cheese mixed with plain yogurt.
 Although it's definitely an acquired taste, amasi is thought to be a powerful probiotic and is enjoyed by rural people throughout Southern Africa.